A genuine brand

 VETRA : the workwear that fit

 This was why outfits of the brand were worn in famous movies while no financial participation was granted for that promotion.

 The reference brand

-VETRA has ever tied mutual confidence and established reliability in its relationships with clients and suppliers.
+Vetra has always tied mutual confidence and established reliability in its relationships with clients and suppliers.
 Its products had been distributed for decades by specialty stores and marketed to industrial companies before entering select shops and concept stores.
 In the past, workers and craftsmen were proud to wear VETRA garments for their quality and durability.
 After 1968, some unions and workers even imposed VETRA workwear in their bargaining negotiations !...

-Work had a strong value of recognition and the work and professional clothing meant belonging to a specific profession.
+Work has a strong value of recognition and the work and professional clothing meant belonging to a specific profession.
 This will evolve towards a personalization of clothing to the colors of the company or communities employing employees.